-The Company's goal is to be a premier provider of real-time information processing and information management solutions for the worldwide wireless communications industry.
+The Company's goal is to be a premier provider of real-time information processing and information management solutions for the wireless communications industry.
 Over the past 10 years, the Company has used its extensive experience with real-time wireless call processing to create technologically advanced solutions for this industry.

 Today, the Company develops, markets and supports both software and hardware as part of its integrated solution for wireless communications fraud management.
-The Company's radio frequency ("RF") based suite of platform solutions include the Blackbird'r' Platform, PreTect'TM' cloning-fraud prevention application, No Clone Zone'sm' roaming-fraud prevention service and related application products and services ("Blackbird Platform Products").
-The Blackbird Platform Products are currently used to address the wireless communications industry's need to more effectively combat cloning fraud.
-In addition, the Blackbird Platform is designed to support a broad range of products and services for the wireless communications industry, including both fraud and non-fraud products and services.
-The Company believes that the open, scalable architecture of the Blackbird Platform allows it and others to develop applications that run on or exchange information with our Blackbird Platform.
+The Company's radio frequency ("RF") based suite of platform solutions include the Blackbird(R) Platform, PreTect(TM) cloning-fraud prevention application, No Clone ZoneSM roaming-fraud prevention service and related application products and services ("Blackbird Platform Products").
+The Blackbird Platform Products are currently used to address the wireless communications industry's need to more effectively combat "cloning fraud."
+This term is used to describe the illegal activity of using a scanning device to steal the electronic serial number and mobile identification number of a legitimate wireless telephone while in use, then reprogramming the stolen numbers into other phones.
+These reprogrammed phones, or "clone phones," are then used to make illegal calls on a wireless communications network, without payment for the wireless services rendered.

+The Company's Blackbird Platform is also designed to support a broad range of products and services for the wireless communications industry, including both fraud and non-fraud products and services.
+The Company believes that the open, scalable architecture of the Blackbird Platform allows it and others to develop applications that run on or exchange information with the Blackbird Platform to meet the needs of this industry.

-Over the past three years, the Company has entered into agreements with AirTouch Cellular and certain affiliates, Bell Atlantic Mobile and certain affiliates, GTE Mobilnet of California Limited Partnership, GTE Mobilnet Service Corp., Ameritech Mobile Communications, Inc. and SNET Mobility to deploy and support Blackbird Platform Products.
+Over the past three years, the Company has entered into agreements with AirTouch Cellular and certain affiliates, Bell Atlantic Mobile and certain affiliates, GTE Mobilnet of California Limited Partnership, GTE Wireless Service Corp., Ameritech Mobile Communications, Inc. and SNET Mobility to deploy and support Blackbird Platform Products.
 In 1998, revenue from Blackbird Platform Products represented substantially all of the Company's total revenue, and the Company anticipates that revenue from Blackbird Platform Products will continue to represent substantially all of the Company's total revenue in 1999.
-Until the Company's launch of the Blackbird Platform Products in 1996, the Company's revenue had been derived primarily from the Company's Hotwatch'r' Platform and related application products and services ("Hotwatch Platform Products"), which provide credit management and prepaid billing applications and services to the wireless communications industry.
+Until the Company's launch of the Blackbird Platform Products in 1996, the Company's revenue had been derived primarily from the Company's Hotwatch (R) Platform and related application products and services ("Hotwatch Platform Products"), which provide credit management and prepaid billing applications and services to the wireless communications industry.

 As previously reported, the Company implemented an aggressive restructuring plan during 1998 after incurring significant operating losses during 1996 and 1997.
 The restructuring plan had three specific objectives: reduce expenses, achieve positive cash flow by the end of 1998 and return the Company to sustainable profitability in 1999.
 The plan called for a significant reduction in workforce and related expenses, a consolidation of facilities and equipment, the sale of underutilized assets, and management changes.
 These restructuring initiatives began to yield positive results in the third and fourth quarters of 1998.
-As reflected in this report, the Company's financial position continued to improve during the first quarter of 1999, achieving both profitability and positive cash flow during the period.
+As reflected in this report, the Company's financial position continued to improve during the first and second quarters of 1999, achieving both profitability and positive cash flow during the periods.
 The Company believes that its financial position should continue to improve during the remainder of 1999.